spiceai/docs/spiceaidocs/docs/api/http/index.md

 ## Authentication

 API Key authentication is supported for all HTTP routes.
-See [API Key Authentication](../../api/auth/index.md) for more details.
+For more details, see [API Key Authentication](../../api/auth/index.md).

 ## Cross-Origin Resource Sharing (CORS)

 CORS is disabled by default.
-Enable for all origins with:
+To enable CORS for all origins, add the following configuration to your `spicepod.yaml` file:

 ```yaml
 runtime: